aMytho/Glimesh-Browser-API/README.md

 > Emitting a custom event with custom data

-The libary has type defs for all of the built in mutations and subscriptions.
-Queryies are not yet supported.
+The libary has type defs for all of the built in mutations, subscriptions, and queries.
+Note that only non paginated queries are supported.
+They will be added in a future version.

 ## Websocket